 (3) Only Active Members as defined by section 4 clause (2) of this constitution will be eligible to nominate themselves for a position on the Committee.

-(4) The Active Members (in accordance with section 4 clause (2)) of the Group in General Meeting shall appoint the officers and ordinary members of the Committee by election with a blind show of hands or by another anonymous method in accordance with SUSU e.g. Anonymous slips of paper. (highlighted section added)
+(4) The Active Members (in accordance with section 4 clause (2)) of the Group in General Meeting shall appoint the officers and ordinary members of the Committee by election with a blind show of hands or by another anonymous method in accordance with SUSU e.g. Anonymous slips of paper.

 (a) Elections for the Committee shall be held at an Annual General Meeting.
 By-elections for vacant offices shall be held at an Extraordinary General Meeting.